 Begin this section by having your students read three passages of Scripture: Matthew 20:1-16, Ephesians 6:5-9, and Colossians 3:22-4:1.
 Having read these, have them list on a piece of paper the responsibilities of employers and employees according to Scripture.
 After each student has compiled his own list, come together and discuss the results.
-Write a composite list on the board as you discuss these ideas.
 Your list should include the following: